 - 16.01 Seniority shall operate on a bargaining unit wide basis.
-There will be one seniority list maintained for Full-time and Part-time employees and a separate list for Relief Workers and Crisis Intervention Workers. - (a) The seniority of each full and part-time employee covered by this collective agreement shall be established after the completion of six (6) calendar months of continuous employment and shall then date back to their most recent date of hiring, except that the Employer may temporarily hire an employee for a limited term or task not to exceed six (6) months.
-(Does not apply to Relief or Crisis Intervention Workers) - (b) Effective April 1, 2000, seniority for the purpose of hiring, layoff, recall, and bumping will accumulate based on hours paid with a maximum of 1820 hours being credited to an individual for a twelve (12) month period.
+There will be one seniority list maintained for all employees. - (a) The seniority of each full and part-time employee covered by this collective agreement shall be established after the completion of six (6) calendar months of continuous employment and shall then date back to their most recent date of hiring, except that the Employer may temporarily hire an employee for a limited term or task not to exceed six (6) months.
+(Does not apply to Relief Workers) - (b) Effective April 1, 2000, seniority for the purpose of hiring, layoff, recall, and bumping will accumulate based on hours paid with a maximum of 1820 hours being credited to an individual for a twelve (12) month period.
 "Hours paid" for purpose of this calculation will include hours paid for vacation, holidays, and other time paid by the Employer and the Union, subject to the annual maximum of 1820 hours.
 "Hours paid" will exclude payments not based on hours, such as bonuses. - (c) Seniority will accumulate while an employee is on short-term Union business leave of less than two (2) weeks, vacation (if applicable) pregnancy and parental leave, and leaves due to accident, sickness or disability (whether paid or unpaid).
 Seniority shall continue to accrue on the basis of regular hours worked in the previous six months seniority calculation period.
-Seniority will not accumulate during other leaves. - 16.02 (a) Seniority is determined with reference to work in positions in the bargaining unit, and shall not accumulate for periods outside the bargaining unit unless the parties mutually agree.
+Seniority will not accumulate during other leaves.

+16.02 (a) Seniority is determined with reference to work in positions in the bargaining unit, and shall not accumulate for periods outside the bargaining unit unless the parties mutually agree.